Creative skills are vital to British industry

 All four units will be assessed internally by your teachers and a sample of the work will be seen by a visiting exam board moderator.

+for a course leaflet.
 If you would like further information about this subject please contact the Head of Art & Design, Mrs G Ashton at:

 Queens Road West